franklinscudder/audio/README.md

 # audio
- A Python virtual modular synth project
+ A Python virtual modular synth project using numpy, scipy, sounddevice and mido.